Updated 06/26/2022

 I know how it feels to have people question your commitment even when you know how hard you’re trying.
 I know how it feels to struggle to lose weight when everyone around you seems to shed pounds effortlessly.
 And I know how amazing it feels to finally discover what works and take control of your own health once and for all.

 Weight loss resistance is a term coined by my good friend JJ Virgin to name the struggle of what’s happening in your body if you aren’t losing weight even when following strict guidelines.
-She knows as well as I do that a lot of the problem stems from hormonal imbalances.
+She knows as well as I do that much of the problem stems from imbalanced hormones.

-I’ve talked extensively about cortisol, insulin, thyroid hormones and sex hormones.
+I’ve talked extensively in my articles about cortisol, insulin, thyroid hormones and sex hormones, because having the right balance for all of them is critical to good health.
 But there’s another hormone that seems to have a big impact on the way our bodies hold on to fat: growth hormone.

 Growth hormone is produced by your pituitary gland, which also produces a range of other hormones.
 Production is highest during the teen years, when your body is growing and your brain developing rapidly.
-As you age, growth hormone production naturally slows down.
+As you age, growth hormone production slows.
+That’s normal and natural – unless it slows too much!

 Growth hormone has a lot of important responsibilities, including the primary impact it has on growth, body composition, metabolism and cell repair.
 HGH helps your body recover from injury or disease, and increases muscle strength and physical performance.

-As you can see, decreased levels of growth hormone can have a detrimental effect on your body, including putting you at higher risk for disease, decreased quality of life, and making you more likely to hold on to fat.
+As you can see, decreased levels of growth hormone can have a detrimental effect on your body, including putting you at higher risk for disease, decreased quality of life, and holding on to fat.
 Adequate levels are essential, then, when trying to lose weight.

-Research has consistently demonstrated that people with obesity have lower levels of HGH than those who are of a healthy weight.
+Research has consistently demonstrated that people with obesity have less HGH than those who maintain a healthy weight.

 What is weight loss resistance?

-Weight loss resistance is more than just a weight-loss plateau.
-Most people find that their weight loss stalls on occasion, but are able to shift their protocol slightly and keep moving forward.
-Weight loss resistance is when you stay stuck for an extended period of time, the needle on the scale refusing to move.
+Anyone who has tried to lose weight has hit a plateau, where the loss stalls out.
+But weight loss resistance is much more than that.
+Most people find that when weight loss stalls, they can shift their protocol slightly and keep moving forward.
+Weight loss resistance is when you stay stuck for an extended period of time, the numbers on the scale refusing to budge.

 The outdated “calories-in calories-out” model is a source of great frustration for women dealing with weight loss resistance.
 They’re accused of eating in secret, cheating on their diet, or just not trying hard enough.
 The result is that many stop eating enough for their body to properly function, which simply makes matters worse!